hturnbull93/portfolio/README.md

 Wrote a test that SEO renders an og:title metatag.
 Red.

-- Added a meta tag with property og:title and content of the seo title.
+- Added a metatag with property og:title and content of the seo title.

 Green.

 Wrote a test that the og:title can be overwritten by passing a title prop.

 This passes as the seo.title is already dynamically set.
+Green.

+Wrote a test that SEO renders an og:description metatag.
+Red.

+- Added a metatag with property og:description and content of the seo description.

 Green.

 ### To Do